wifi1999/KusiBooking/README.md

 ### Hotel Filtering
 - Filter hotels based on move-in dates, price, and location preferences.
+- Filter out reserved hotels for a reliable reservation process.

 ### Automated Price Calculation
 - Automatically calculate prices based on guest counts and stay duration for each reservation.

-### Availability Handling
-- Filter out reserved hotels for a reliable reservation process.